emad566/emad566/README.md

   width: 60%; " src="https://readme-typing-svg.demolab.com?font=Fira+Code&duration=1500&pause=1000&color=2FA2D5&multiline=true&width=470&height=150&lines=%2F%2F+Hi+there+%F0%9F%91%8B;%7B;%22name%22++++++%3A+%22Mina+Faried+%F0%9F%91%A8%E2%80%8D%F0%9F%92%BB%22+%2C;%22title%22+%3A+%22Junior+Flutter+Developer+%F0%9F%93%B1%22+%2C;%7D" alt="Emadeldeen Soliman" /></a>

 <p>
-I'm Mina from Egypt, Sohag.
+I'm Emadeldeen from Sohag, Egypt.
 I have extensive experience in developing mobile applications for both Android and iOS platforms using the Flutter framework, as well as web applications using the Laravel PHP framework.
 With a strong understanding of Dart programming language, Material Design principles, and PHP programming language, I have developed and deployed successful applications on both mobile app stores and web platforms.
 </p>

 <p>